mozz100/url_shuffle/README.md

         /lonestar_industrial
         ...

-2. Run @generate_folder.rb@ to build a folder of files that mirrors the existing website structure.
-See @examples/urls_20121008_142600@
+2. Run `generate_folder.rb` to build a folder of files that mirrors the existing website structure.
+See `examples/urls_20121008_142600`

 3. At this point it's convenient to make a copy of the folder.
 You shouldn't need it, but you never know.

 4. You use Explorer/Finder/whatever you like to move the files around, create subfolders, rename the files.
-See @examples/urls_20121008_142600_final@
+See `examples/urls_20121008_142600_final`

-5. Run @generate_redirects.rb@ and enter the name of the folder from step 4.
-It outputs @redirects.csv@.
-See @examples/redirects.csv@
+5. Run `generate_redirects.rb` and enter the name of the folder from step 4.
+It outputs `redirects.csv`.
+See `examples/redirects.csv`

     (spaces added for readability below)